 The search block is part of Airtable Blocks, a Pro plan feature.
 Blocks let you extend the functionality of your bases: you can use blocks to bring new information into Airtable, visualize and summarize your records in colorful ways, and even directly integrate your Airtable bases with your favorite apps.

-With the search block, you can enter a search term and receive a filtered set of relevant records, for either a table within a base or an entire base.
+With the search block, you can enter a search term and receive a filtered set of relevant records from your base.

 From the search settings dialog, you can pick a table to search through from the Table dropdown menu.

-For Search mode, you can pick All fields, which means that the search block will look through all the fields in the entire table, or Specific fields, which means that the search block will only look through certain fields.
+For the field search mode, you can pick All fields, which means that the search block will look through all the fields in the entire table, or Specific fields, which means that the search block will only look through certain fields.

 Picking Specific fields will bring up another dropdown menu called Fields, which you can use to pick the fields you wish to search through.
 You can remove a field from your search settings by clicking the X button next to the selected field.